victoremil1996/rl_for_trading/README.md

 ## RL for stock trading

 We train an RL agent to trade simulated stock prices using a AR + GARCH model estimated from S&P 500 data.
 The implemented agent utilizing the REINFORCE Monte Carlo method.

+Simulation studies and backtest of algorithm can be found in the notebooks folder.